hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 There are two core principles when it comes to building observable software systems.

-### Aim for knowing the what and when something is happening

-At cinch, we don't expect stakeholders or customers to tell us when something is not quite right with our software.
-By querying our telemetry data in production, we can find out `what` is happening and `when`.
+* Aim to know what and when something is happening Don't expect stakeholders or customers to tell you when something is not quite right with your software.
+By querying telemetry data in production, you should be able to find out `what` is happening and `when`.
 We have alerts that notify us when something is not performing as expected.

-System instrumentation and alerting are configured. to ensure that engineers are aware of unexpected behaviour before customers are affected by it.
+System instrumentation and alerting are configured. to ensure that engineers are aware of unexpected behavior before customers are affected by it.

-### Aim for finding out the why without referring to the code

-It's easy to be happy with knowing the `what` and `when`.
+* Aim for finding out the why without referring to the code It's easy to be happy with knowing the `what` and `when`.
 We aim to add as much context to our telemetry data as possible.
 We want to be able to answer the `why` without referring to the codebase.
 System instrumentation provides sufficient transparency.
 Its behaviour can be interrogated and understood using Observability tooling only.

 ## Best practices